ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/08-analysing-binary-search.md

 incrementing the current position, as sequential search does.

 However, binary search comes with a precondition: the array must be sorted.
-And sorting an array is a time-consuming operation -- in fact it is $O(n\log n)$ in the worst case, as we will see in [Chapter @sec:sorting-divide-and-conquer].
+And sorting an array is a time-consuming operation -- in fact it is $O(n\log n)$ in the worst case, as we will see in [Chapter @sec:sorting-part-2].
 So there's a tradeoff here -- to be able to search the array efficiently we need to keep it sorted.
 This is not much of a problem if this is something we only have to do once, but it can be very costly if the array changes because we insert and delete elements.
 Only in the context of the complete problem to be solved can we know whether the advantage outweighs the disadvantage.